Currently Offered Courses - Fall 2019

 Lectures, seminars, and practical work in French language, literature, civilization, and in other academic areas appropriate to the student's course of study.
 Approved for Letter and S/U grading.
 May be repeated in the same term to a maximum of 18 hours; may be repeated in separate terms to a maximum of 36 hours; may be repeated in a summer session to a maximum of 8 hours; maximum of 34 hours per academic year.
 Prerequisite: FR 205; 2.75 overall average; 3.0 average in French courses.

-Reading and interpretation of selected French novels and short narratives from all periods.
-History and analysis of narrative literature as a genre.
+Explores relationships between French literature and such fields as art, architecture, and music.
 Topics will vary.
 May be repeated to a maximum of 6 hours.
 Prerequisite: FR 207, FR 211, and FR 212; or equivalents.

-Survey of French cultural history from the Middle Ages to the French Revolution.
+Survey of French cultural history from the French Revolution to 1968.
 Taught in French.
-Credit is not given for FR 335 and FR 435.
 Prerequisite: FR 211 and FR 212.

 Same as EURO 385, GER 385, and PS 385.
 See PS 385.